Tommy Beaudreau

-Tommy P. Beaudreau is an American attorney who has served as the deputy secretary of the Interior since 2021.
+Tommy P. Beaudreau is an American politician who served as the deputy secretary of the Interior from 2021 to 2023.
 He served as the first director of the Bureau of Ocean Energy Management from 2011 to 2014 and as chief of staff of the United States Department of the Interior from 2014 until the end of the Obama administration.

 Early life and education

-Beaudreau was born in Colorado and raised in the Bear Valley neighborhood of Anchorage, Alaska.
+Beaudreau was born in Colorado.
+His father took a job to work in the Prudhoe Bay Oil Field, and Beaudreau was raised in the Bear Valley neighborhood of Anchorage, Alaska.
 He graduated from Service High School.
 Beaudreau then earned a Bachelor of Arts degree in history from Yale University and a Juris Doctor from the Georgetown University Law Center.